lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:

 For deployment we wrapped our model into application, which returns predicted label of the sentence given by a user, we created it using FastAPI.
-We first deployed the app locally with uvicorn framework, which worked.
-Afterwards we deployed it in the cloud, using Cloud Functions.
+We first deployed the app locally with uvicorn framework, which worked correctly.
+Afterwards we decided to deploy it in the cloud, using Cloud Functions in order to make it acessible for everyone using the curl command with the desired text to classify.
 To invoke the service an user would call*
 `curl -m 310 -X POST https://europe-west1-mlops-374314.cloudfunctions.net/mlops-project -H "Content-Type: application/json" -d '{"text": "user text to test"}'`

+Additionally, since we have been using the HuggingFace library for the whole project, They also include and Inference API when we upload the model to their hub / sharing space.
+It is also public to everyone to download our model and try it our live.
 ### Question 23

 > **Did you manage to implement monitoring of your deployed model?
 If yes, explain how it works.
 If not, explain how**